 For Jasmin, nature helps her reset.
 “Whenever I feel like I need some energy, I will just go outside, and have a long walk, go hiking.”
 If she’s really feeling off, she just stays away a bit longer.
 “Sometimes I’m out for like three days without my phone and I will completely soak in nature.”

-Jasmin knows it’s not possible for everyone to cut out technology for so long, but she suggests at least giving yourself the morning to watch the sunrise or meditate.
+Jasmin knows it’s not possible for everyone to achieve becoming a pro wedding photographer as fast as she did, or to cut out technology for so long like she did, but she suggests at least giving yourself the morning to watch the sunrise or meditate.
 “I think that when most people wake up, the first thing they do is have their smartphones in their hands, opening all the apps like Instagram and in this moment you start to watch your competitors, just like watching the others, what they do, what their life is about.”

 While Jasmin appreciates and utilizes social media, she doesn’t allow herself to get wrapped up in what other photographers are doing.
 “Don’t grab your phone when you wake up.
 Instead, read or do something that brings you joy and you will slowly recognize how your life moves into a different direction and you’re more rooted in yourself.”